 I'm Grace Addison and this is my business.
-I'll turn 18 years old in July 2022.
+I turned 18 years old in July 2022.
 I began laying the foundation for making shampoo bars in 2017 when I was 13 years old.
 My GEN1 (first generation) Pyrithione zinc bars hit the market in late 2018.
 GEN2 was early 2020.
 The GEN3 bars are under development.
-My shampoo bars are unique and have a loyal customer affinity.
+My shampoo bars are unique and have a loyal customer following.

 This all started as a class project at Falmouth Middle School - the topic was consumer waste and the environment.
 My dad's business ships endless streams of plastic bottles filled with soap.
 I asked him WHY.
 It all started with that question.